Master of Real Estate Development

 |Deadline for Preferred Consideration||February 1||August 15|

 Candidates must have earned a Bachelor's Degree from an accredited institution, with a GPA of 3.0 or better.
-The minimum GPA may be waived at the discretion of the Program Director after review of all admission materials to allow for provisional admission depending on experience or other evidence of competency and ability to complete graduate level coursework.
+The minimum GPA may be waived at the discretion of the Graduate School after review of all admission materials to allow for a provisional admission depending on experience or other evidence of competency and ability to complete graduate level coursework.

-Students with no background in finance or any of the related fields in real estate development, may be required to take certain introductory courses or other prerequisite courses, such as Microeconomics, Accounting, and Basic Finance Concepts.
-Prerequisites or additional course requirements are made on a case-by-case basis, and any questions during the application process may be directed to the Director of the MRED program.
+Students with no background in business or finance may be required to take additional introductory or leveling courses, such as Market Analysis, Tax Accounting, and Introduction to Real Estate Finance.
+Additional course requirements are made on a case-by-case basis, and any questions during the application process may be directed to the Director of the MRED program at email@example.com.

 Online Graduate Application (Part I)